thewhitetulip/web-dev-golang-anti-textbook/README.md

 #About the book

+Please note that the book is a work in progress.

 This book was written to teach how to develop web applications in Go for people who know a bit of Go and have basic information about web applications in general.

 We (you) will build a webapp without using a third party framework and using as few external libraries as possible.
 The advantage is that you'll learn a lot when you code without a framework.